 6 Best Practices for Color Management in the Press Room

-Consistently producing a client’s exact color specifications requires a predictable color management process.
+Consistently producing a client’s exact color specifications requires a predictable color management system.
 As a leading ink and coating supplier with a team of Color Perfectionists, we recommend that our customers incorporate a number of best practices in order to minimize waste, maximize productivity, and ensure accurate and consistent color.

 Taking a hands-off approach to color management frequently leads to poor print quality and inconsistent color with negative variations on different packaging substrates which results in poor brand recognition, dissatisfied customers, and additional challenges and costs down the road.
 For printers and packaging converters, ensuring that their client’s exact color specifications are produced consistently while minimizing waste and maximizing productivity requires a predictable color management process.